IBMStreams/streamsx.waterConservation.starterKit/com.ibm.streamsx.smartsprinkler.edgent/README.md

 ## Running Simulation on your workstation

-1. Download the smartsprinkler.quarks-x.x.x.jar from the latest [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases).
+1. Download the smartsprinkler.edgent-x.x.x.jar from the latest [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases).
-1. Make sure device.cfg and the smartsprinkler.quarks-x.x.x.jar are in the same directory.
+1. Make sure device.cfg and the smartsprinkler.edgent-x.x.x.jar are in the same directory.
 1. In the device.cfg file, set the `simulation` property to `true`.
-1. Run the simulator using this command in the terminal:  `java -jar smartsprinkler.quarks-x.x.x.jar`
+1. Run the simulator using this command in the terminal:  `java -jar smartsprinkler.edgent-x.x.x.jar`

 ## Running on your Raspberry Pi 2
 1. Connect the digital output of moisture sensor to GPIO17
 1. Connect the buzzer input to GPIO23
-1. Download the smartsprinkler.quarks-x.x.x.jar from the latest [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases).
+1. Download the smartsprinkler.edgent-x.x.x.jar from the latest [release](https://github.com/IBMStreams/streamsx.waterConservation.starterKit/releases).
 1. In the device.cfg file, set the `simulation` property to `false`.
-1. Make sure device.cfg and the smartsprinkler.quarks-x.x.x.jar are in the same directory.
+1. Make sure device.cfg and the smartsprinkler.edgent-x.x.x.jar are in the same directory.
-1. Run the simulator using this command in the terminal:  `sudo java -jar smartsprinkler.quarks-x.x.x.jar`
+1. Run the simulator using this command in the terminal:  `sudo java -jar smartsprinkler.edgent-x.x.x.jar`

 *What kind of moisture sensor did you use?*
 We got our moisture sensor from here: